Death Classification: Line of Duty Death

 Mr. Robbins spoke about the shooting at the 1996 Democratic convention, urging better gun control laws.
 He directed the Handgun Epidemic Lowering Plan, an organization for survivors of gun violence, and ran for Illinois State Senator in 1999.
 He continued to work as a community activist, serving as a victims advocate for Fight Crime: Invest in Kids and as a member of the Black on Black Love Organization.

 Officer Robbins succumbed to complications from gunshot wounds he sustained 14 years earlier and was found dead in his apartment as a result of those injuries on September 13, 2008.
 He was transported to the Stein Institute where he was pronounced dead at 12:40 a.m.

 Officer Robbins was waked at A.A.
-Raynor and Sons South located at 318 East 71st Street and his funeral mass was held at St. Columbanus Catholic Church, located at 331 East 71st Street.
+Raynor and Sons South located at 318 East 71st Street.
+His funeral mass was held at St. Columbanus Catholic Church, located at 331 East 71st Street.
 He was laid to rest on September 20, 2008 in Oak Woods Cemetery, 1035 East 67th Street, Chicago, Illinois.

 Patrolman Michael A. Robbins, born June 3, 1951, received his Probationary Appointment to the Chicago Police Department on August 11, 1986.
 He earned 1 Carter Harrison Medal during his career.